Last updated 23rd March, 2025

 A day rate is where the tradesperson in question is paid for the number of days that they work regardless of the number of hours that are worked in each day.

 This is often an easier option from the client’s point of view, as it makes it much easier for them to budget accordingly and can make it a lot easier for them to estimate the overall cost of the job.
 Usually, a certain amount of days can be set aside for the job, and the tradesperson will need to get the job done in that amount of days regardless of how many hours it takes to complete.
-This means that tradesperson can sometimes be forced to work extra hours to hit a deadline, but it won’t end up costing the client anything more than the budget that they have set aside.

 A tradesman using day rates is more common for big jobs such as a large house renovation or building an extension on a house.
-However, hourly rates tend to be the more common option of payments among workers in the construction and trades industry.
+However, hourly rates tend to be the more common option of payment among workers in the construction and trades industry.

 Tradesmen day rates differ depending on the type of job.
 There are a number of factors that can affect the pricing that tradesmen will charge per day, including their location, their qualifications and the job at hand.
 The following list shows the average tradesman cost per day for each of the different trades.

-A tradesman's hourly rate is paid for based on the number of hours that they work.
+A tradesman's hourly rate is paid based on the number of hours that they work.
 This type of tradesmen pricing is much more common among contractors, and you will usually find that a tradesperson will offer you an hourly rate for smaller jobs.
 For larger jobs, a daily rate might be more appropriate.

 Paying an hourly rate for a job may work out expensive for the client as the hours build up.
 Many clients choose to put a cap on the number of hours so that they know they aren’t stretching their finances beyond their budget.
 For example, a client may choose to put a cap of 40 hours per week on a larger job.